ibm-cloud-docs/hs-crypto/uko-key-states.md

 1: If the key state in some keystores is different from the managed key state, you receive a **Key out of sync** warning message.
 An `Out of sync` flag is also displayed in the corresponding keystore card or the key list.
 There can be multiple reasons why the key is out of sync.
 For example, there is an issue in relinking the key in the keystore,the key is failed to be destroyed in some of the distributed keystores, or the key is modified in the target keystore outside of {{site.data.keyword.uko_full_notm}}.
 You can sync the key state by clicking **Sync key** on the Key details page.

 2: After you move a key from Deactivated to Destroyed state, the key will first be pending on destruction for a time period defined by the destruction policies of the external cloud providers.
-When the time period ends, the key will be moved to Destroyed state.
+You cannot cancel pending destruction using the {{site.data.keyword.uko_full_notm}} UI or API.
+However, you might still do so through the third-party keystores that the keys are created in.
+When the pending-destruction period ends, you can move the key to Destroyed state.
 For any pending destruction keys, a `pending` flag is displayed in the corresponding key card or the key list.
 Refer to the following table for detailed destruction policies of keystores.

 | Keystore type       | Key pending destruction policy  |  Pending period customizable on the external cloud provider side?
 (Yes/No)|
 |-------------|-----------------|-------------|